tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 5.md

 ### Government Policy and Externalities

-When externalities exist, the market outcome will not be efficient - the optimal quantity will not be produced and the price charged may not reflect the true value
+When externalities exist, the market outcome will not be efficient - the optimal quantity will not be produced and the price charged may not reflect the true value of the resources used in production.

+Governments can use market based policies to correc